Alder Wood Furniture Explained (Types & Durability)

 Place of Origin: Western North America (Alaska, British Columbia, California, Montana, Oregon, and Washington)

-You can easily differentiate this type of alder from the rest because of its tall structure and broad leaves.
+You can easily differentiate this type from the rest because of its tall structure and broad leaves.
 The trunks are also tapered and develop deeply grooved bark, along with a huge round crown.

 While similar to red oak in color, it is similar to Birchwood in terms of its straight grain pattern (though significantly harder and lighter in color).